MisterTarock/Distributeur-de-cote/README.md

 #Navigation in the Menu

 ##First Choice
+~~Attention please!
+If you write anything other than the attended numbers it will show an exception and reload the propositions.~~

 if you chose the 1) you'll be proposed to choose a student.
-Attention please!
-You need to write his name correctly and entirely to let the program work ;)
+~~You need to write his name correctly and entirely to let the program work ;)~~

 If the student is not recognized, the program will say that there is "No such person"